zaphosting/docs/docs/webspace-email-delivery-optimization.md

 **DMARC (Domain-based Message Authentication, Reporting & Conformance):** DMARC builds on SPF and DKIM by adding an additional layer of protection.
 It allows domain owners to specify how emails that fail SPF or DKIM checks should be handled (e.g., quarantined or rejected).
 For instance, if your domain has a DMARC policy set to "reject," any email that fails SPF or DKIM checks will be rejected by the recipient's mail server.
 Additionally, DMARC provides reports to domain owners, showing how their domain is being used in emails and helping monitor potential misuse.

-## Content measures
+### Content Measures

 The content of emails also plays a significant role.
 It’s important to achieve a balanced text-to-image ratio.
 Additionally, avoid using critical content such as videos, JavaScript, or forms, as these can trigger spam filters or cause delivery issues.
 Furthermore, each email should include an option to unsubscribe and an imprint at the end.

 Other best practices include using clear and concise language, avoiding overly aggressive sales messages, and ensuring that the email is optimized for mobile devices.

 ## Testing measures and reliability

 There are various services available that can test the reliability of your email traffic.
 These services not only identify problems but also explain the reasons behind them and offer suggestions for improvement.
-Recommended providers for this purpose are mail-tester.com and mailgenius.com.
+Recommended providers for this purpose are [mail-tester.com](https://www.mail-tester.com/) and [mailgenius.com](https://www.mailgenius.com/).

 To perform the test, you send an email to the address provided by these services.
 They analyze all relevant information, and you can then view the results on their website.
 These tools are particularly valuable for ensuring that your emails are properly configured, improving deliverability, and avoiding common issues that could lead to your emails being marked as spam.

 ## Conclusion